 Join the Global Effort to End Extreme Poverty

 The fight against extreme poverty is not finished—736 million people in 2015 were still living on less than $1.90 a day.
-Almost half of these people reside in the countries where GFA supports national workers.
-GFA believes that together, we can make a lasting difference in the lives of those caught in the extreme poverty trap.
+Almost half of these people reside in the countries where Gospel for Asia (GFA) supports national workers.
+Gospel for Asia (GFA) believes that together, we can make a lasting difference in the lives of those caught in the extreme poverty trap.

 Join GFA in providing pastors, missionaries and other national workers with tools to lift those in their communities out of the harsh poverty trap.